bkw777/NODE_DATAPAC/README.md

 The charging circuit is utterly basic, so do not connect any other type of battery except NiCD or NiMH.
 You can use any cell form factor and any larger or smaller mAh capacity, but must be 3.6v and only NiCD or NiMH chemistry.

+## Upgrading to 256K
+A 128k unit may be upgraded to 256k by just adding 4 more SRAM chips piggy-backed onto the existing chips.

+The PCB has 4 DIP-28 footprints for the SRAM chips.
+Each DIP-28 footprint also has an extra via close to pin 20.

+A 128k unit has a low-power 62256 installed in each footprint, and nothing connected to the via near pin 20.

+To get 256k, a second set of chips are soldered piggyback on top of the first four.
+All pins except pin 20 are simply soldered to the chip below.
+Pin 20 is bent out and connected to the extra via on the pcb (with a short bit of wire to reach) and not connected to the chip below.

+No other parts or changes are needed to upgrade an existing 128k unit to 256k.

+Any 62256 will work, but for old parts you want the low-power version for standby battery life.
+New parts already naturally have as low or lower standby current than the low-power versions of old parts even if they don't say "low power".
+Old standard: HM62256    70uA
+Old lowpower: HM62256LP  4uA
+Old lowpower: P51256SL   2uA
+New standard: AS6C62256  1uA

 ## Model compatibility
 Only Models 100, 102, & 200 were ever supported.

-The device is probably hardware compatible with the Olivetti M-10 and Kyotronic KC-85, though RAMDSK was never ported to them.
+The device is probably hardware compatible with the Olivetti M-10 and Kyotronic KC-85, though RAMDSK was (probably) never ported to them.

 The device is not compatible with the NEC PC-8201/PC-8300 at all.